jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - Mechanically:
     - The "black lotus" mana ability has spending restrictions to keep in flavor.
 You can only spend this mana on things that actually live in this canvas.
     - The destruction of this canvas signals the erasure of everything inside it.
 Mass exiling everything by expansion filter nicely symbolizes the finality of such an act.
+ - 13/11/2025: Replaced flavor text with a better descriptive one.

 ## Urrie